signalfx/splunk-otel-dotnet/docs/opamp-config.md

 payload, then `Applied` after the payload is applied or `Failed` with an error message when the payload cannot be applied.

+The initial full-state report contains an `Unset` remote configuration status when remote configuration is enabled.
+The status is omitted when remote configuration is disabled.

 After a remote configuration is applied, subsequent OpAMP effective configuration reports reflect the active CPU profiler runtime state.